quick-perf/quickperf/README.md

 ```

 ```
-[PERF] You may think that <1> select request was sent to the database
+[PERF] You may think that <1> select statement was sent to the database
        But in fact <10>...

+💣  You may have even more select statements with production data.
+Be careful with the cost of JDBC server roundtrips: https://blog.jooq.org/2017/12/18/the-cost-of-jdbc-server-roundtrips/
 ```

 Auto-detection of Hibernate and Spring Data JPA: